Ostailor/ProceduralTerrainGeneration/README.md

-# OpenGLTerrain
+# ProceduralTerrainGeneration

 ## Project Description

-OpenGLTerrain is a C++ project that demonstrates real-time 3D terrain rendering using OpenGL.
+ProceduralTerrainGeneration is a C++ project that demonstrates real-time 3D terrain rendering using OpenGL.
 It features dynamic terrain generation using Perlin noise, texture mapping for different terrain types (grass, rock, snow) based on height, a skybox, and a camera system for navigation.
 The terrain is managed in chunks, and frustum culling is implemented to optimize rendering.

 ## Core Features